 Email Marketing Section: 1:43 - 9:34

-It’s important that a lead nurturing campaign sends emails that are relevant to your audience when they receive them.
-If not, your prospects may delete the email without reading it, or even unsubscribe or mark them as spam.
+It’s important that your lead nurturing campaign sends emails that are relevant to your audience.
+If not, your prospects may delete them before reading, unsubscribe, or mark them as spam.

-When you're ready, go to HubSpot and click Workflow, then “Create Workflow.”
-Don’t forget to use your contact list that you’ve already created.
+Now you're ready to create your lead nurturing workflow!
+Just go to HubSpot and click "Workflow" > “Create Workflow.”
+Don’t forget to use the contact list that you’ve already created.

-Now you can begin building the workflow map.
+Now it's time to create the workflow map.
 First, you must choose an enrollment trigger.
 This is the first action you want the contact to take in order to trigger the rest of the workflow.

 There are many different types of enrollment triggers.
-Typically, a lead nurturing workflow will be activated by a lead filling out a form or downloading a piece of content.
+Typically, a lead nurturing workflow is activated by a lead filling out a form or downloading a piece of content.

-Then choose how many emails you would like to send to the lead.
-Remember, in HubSpot you can set many different qualifying factors so that only active leads are being sent the emails.
+After you've got your enrollment trigger, choose how many emails you would like the lead to receive.
+Remember, in HubSpot, you can set many different qualifying factors so that only active leads are being sent emails.

 Here are some best practices to keep in mind when building your workflow map:

-- You can set filters so that future emails will only send if the contact opens or engages with previous emails.
-If the contact does not engage with or open an email, the workflow can end, or they can receive an email asking if they are still interested.
+- Set filters so that future emails will only be sent if the contact opens or engages with previous emails.
+If the contact does not open or engage with any emails, the workflow can end, or they can receive an email asking if they are still interested.

-- You can set up reminders or tasks to internal team members to send emails or contact leads once they have reached the workflow goal or a certain step within the workflow.
+Set reminders for internal team members to send emails or contact leads once they have reached the workflow goal or a certain step within the workflow.

-HubSpot offers a nearly endless amount of options when creating your nurturing campaigns.
-Take some time to explore the different actions and qualifying factors available, and then build your workflow from there.
+HubSpot offers an endless amount of options for creating your campaigns.
+Take some time to research and explore the different features so that you can maximize the impact it provides to your business.

-While it may seem like a lot of work at the start, lead nurturing workflows are an incredibly effective way to jumpstart your marketing automation strategy.
-If you set up your lists and maps correctly, you will only have to maintain your progress.
+While they may seem like a lot of work at the start, lead nurturing workflows are an incredibly effective way to jumpstart your marketing automation strategy.